-Attendance - students are expected to attend each class according to the schedule.
+- 1. Attendance students are expected to attend each class according to the schedule.
 Should the student miss three or more classes, he/she will not receive credits for the course no matter what his/her overall results are on the test(s).
-The student must be on time for class or he/she will be marked as absent.
-This applies to both contact (W1, W2) and online classes.

-Active participation, completed homework assignments - students are required to come prepared and do their best with respect to active participation in seminar sessions.
+The student must be on time for class. - 2.
+Active participation, completed homework assignments students are required to come on each seminar prepared and do their best with respect to active participation in seminar sessions.
 Students are expected to bring their own copies of the required materials and complete the assigned tasks and exercises.
 Should you fail to bring your own copy or a completed home assignment for a particular seminar, you will be marked as absent.
-This applies to both contact (W1, W2) and online classes.